An effective Chebotarev density theorem for families of number fields, with an application to $\ell$-torsion in class groups: Counting families of fields

-Malle's conjecture is known in full for abelian groups.
-The strategy for counting abelian extensions goes back to Cohn \cite{Coh54}; an asymptotic count for abelian extensions is due to M\"{a}ki \cite{Mak85} (over $\Q$) and Wright \cite{Wri89} (over global fields), and has been more recently developed in \cite{MWoo10,FLN15x}.

-We only require the case of $G$ cyclic of order $n \geq 2$ (in its regular representation); in this case, letting $g$ denote the smallest prime divisor of $n$, then upon setting $a(G) =n^{-1}(1-g^{-1})^{-1}$, it may be found in Wright and many other references that \beq |Z_n(\Q,G;X)| \sim cX^{a(G)} \eeq for a certain constant $c=c_G$.
+The strategy for counting cyclic extensions goes back to Cohn \cite{Coh54}; see \cite{Mak85, Wri89,MWoo10,FLN15x} for results counting abelian extensions of arbitrary degree.
+Let $G$ be cyclic of order $n \geq 2$ and let $g$ denote the smallest prime divisor of $n$.
+Then we have (see, e.g. \cite{Wri89}) that \beq |Z_n(\Q,G;X)| \sim cX^{\frac{1}{n-n/g}} \eeq for a certain constant $c=c(n)>0$.
 We require the following refinement:

 \begin{prop}[Cyclic groups] Let $n \geq 2$ be fixed and let $G$ be a cyclic group of order $n$.
 Let $Z_n^{\Iscr}(\Q,G;X)$ count those fields $K\in Z_n(\Q,G;X)$ such that every rational prime that ramifies tamely in $K$ is totally ramified in $K$, that is, the inertia group is generated by an element that is of full order in $G$.
-Then there exists a constant $c_G$ such that \beq |Z^{\Iscr}_n(\Q,G;X)| \sim c_G X^{\frac{1}{n-1}}. \eeq Furthermore, Property $\Dbf_n(G,\varpi)$ holds for $\varpi=0$, that is, for every fixed $D\geq 1$, for every $\ep>0$, there are at most $D^\ep$ fields $K/\Q$ with $\Gal(K/\Q) \simeq G$ such that $D_K=D$. \end{prop}
+Then there exists a constant $c_n>0$ such that \beq |Z^{\Iscr}_n(\Q,G;X)| \sim c_n X^{\frac{1}{n-1}}. \eeq Furthermore, Property $\Dbf_n(G,0)$ holds. \end{prop}